It’s time to start signing your little ones up for camps!

 Scroll on and happy camping!

 Pedalheads is a learn-to-ride bike camp for kids 3 and up, best known for helping kids get off of training wheels and riding on their own.
 We combine a fun group setting with specialized equipment, tailored cycling lessons, and incredible instructors to build confidence and get some of the most tentative kids biking on their own.
 We also offer advanced bike lessons that focus on road safety.
-Due to Covid-19 rules, all of our San Francisco-based camps will be offered in 3-week increments rather than our typical 1 week.
+Due to Covid-19 we, unfortunately, were unable to operate in 2021.

 PHONE | 1.888.886.6464